AppDaemon/appdaemon/API.md

 # Listen for a state change involving light.office1 changing from brightness 100 to 200 and return the state attribute
 self.handle = self.listen_state(self.entity, "light.office_1", old = "100", new = "200")

+# Listen for a state change involving light.office1 changing to state on and remaining on for a minute
+self.handle = self.listen_state(self.entity, "light.office_1", new = "on", duration = 60)

 ```